Chart Color Schemes

 AreaSearch assessment of residential development activity positions Wauchope among the top 25% of areas assessed nationwide

-Wauchope has approved approximately 85 residential properties annually.
-Between FY-21 and FY-25, a total of 429 homes were approved, with an additional 4 granted approval in FY-26 to date.
-On average, around 2.9 people moved to the area per new home constructed over these five financial years, indicating strong demand that may support property values.
+Wauchope has approved around 85 residential properties annually.
+Between FY21 and FY25, it granted approval for 429 homes, with a further 6 approved in FY26 to date.
+On average, approximately 2.9 people moved to the area per new home constructed over these years, indicating strong demand that supports property values.

-The average expected construction cost value for new homes was $320,000 during this period.
-This year alone, Wauchope has registered $17.2 million in commercial approvals, suggesting moderate levels of commercial development.
-Compared to the Rest of NSW, Wauchope has 15.0% less new development per person but ranks among the 59th percentile nationally when measured by areas assessed.
+The average construction cost of new homes was $320,000 during this period.
+In FY26, Wauchope has registered $17.2 million in commercial approvals, reflecting moderate levels of commercial development.
+Compared to the Rest of NSW, Wauchope has 15.0% less new development per person but ranks at the 58th percentile nationally when assessed against other areas.

-New building activity consists mainly of standalone homes (78.0%) with townhouses or apartments making up the remainder (22.0%), preserving the area's low-density nature and attracting space-seeking buyers.
-There are approximately 259 people per dwelling approval in Wauchope, indicating potential for growth.
-By 2041, the location is projected to grow by 3,833 residents.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+New building activity in Wauchope consists of 78.0% standalone homes and 22.0% townhouses or apartments, maintaining its low-density nature with a focus on detached housing that attracts space-seeking buyers.
+The area has approximately 259 people per dwelling approval, suggesting potential for growth.
+According to the latest AreaSearch quarterly estimate, Wauchope is projected to grow by 3,833 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development